Spanish expeditions to the Pacific Northwest: 1790 voyage of Fidalgo

 In 1790, Spanish explorer Salvador Fidalgo took the San Carlos to Alaska, visiting and naming Cordova Bay and Port Valdez in Prince William Sound.
+He named current Cordova townsite.
 Acts of sovereignty were performed at both places.
 Fidalgo entered Cook Inlet and found the Russian post-Pavlovskaia, the Pavel Lebedev-Lastochkin Company post at the mouth of the Kenai River.
 Fidalgo did not stop at the post but continued west to Kodiak Island, where he noted Shelikov's post.
 Fidalgo then went to the Russian settlement at Alexandrovsk (today's English Bay or Nanwalek, Alaska), southwest of today's Anchorage on the Kenai Peninsula, where again, Fidalgo asserted the Spanish claim to the area by conducting a formal ceremony of sovereignty.

 1790 voyage of Quimper

 In 1790 Manuel Quimper, with officers López de Haro and Juan Carrasco, sailed the Princesa Real into the Strait of Juan de Fuca, following up on a voyage of Narváez the previous year.
 Quimper sailed to the eastern end of the Strait of Juan de Fuca, discovering the San Juan Islands and many straits and inlets.
 Having limited time he had to return to Nootka without fully exploring the promising straits and inlets.
 Contrary winds made it impossible to sail the small vessel to Nootka, so Quimper went south to San Blas instead.